 How Priorities Work

-The Wi-Fi defaults to a special mode called "Always" which is used whenever it is connected.
-The interactions of all of these modes is shown in the following table.
-"Congested" means that the Wi-Fi is carrying enough data that it is starting to slow down your Internet traffic:
+The Wi-Fi defaults to a special mode called "Always," which is used whenever it is connected.
+The interactions of all of these modes are shown in the following table.
+"Congested" means that the Wi-Fi is carrying enough data that it is starting to slow down your internet traffic:

-Priority/Wi-Fi State Not Busy Congested Disconnected Always Use Use Use Secondary Don't Use Use Use Backup Don't Use Don't Use Use Never Don't Use Don't Use Don't Use
+Priority State Not Busy Congested Disconnected Always Use Use Use Normal Don't Use Use Use Backup Don't Use Don't Use Use Never Don't Use Don't Use Don't Use